WaveBeans/wavebeans/docs/user/api/readme.md

 ### SampleArray

 SampleArray is the collection of Samples.
-It is might be used for certain use cases, i.e. optimization purposes of [Table API](outputs/table-output.md#sample-type).
-A sample array can be create out of the list of samples, or specifying a list of samples one by one, or base on window:
+It might be used for certain use cases, i.e. optimization purposes of [Table API](outputs/table-output.md#sample-type).
+A sample array can be created out of the list of samples, or specifying a list of samples one by one, or based on window:

 ```kotlin
 val sample1 = sampleOf(1)